Chick-fil-A: The Fourth Estate

 There you have it.
 In pure economic terms, reporters are in the audience-generation business.
 The news organizations they work for, by extension, are in the audience-delivery business.

 Considering the widespread digital disruption that is reshaping the media landscape, how is this business dynamic affecting the state of the news media?
 In a 2020 study, University of North Carolina-Chapel Hill researchers characterized the local news landscape as "transformed and diminished."
 A quick glance at the landing page of online newspapers clearly shows the transformation.
-In this Baltimore Sun screenshot, news accounts for barely 20 percent of the page, which is largely cluttered with subscription offers and click-bait ads.
+Take a close look at this screenshot of the landing page of the Baltimore Sun.
+The lead story covered a Food and Drug Administration decision impacting a Johnson & Johnson pharmaceutical plant.
+The story is buried in a blur of clickbait.
+On a typical day, news accounts for barely 20 percent of the a typical newspaper's online landing page, which is largely cluttered with subscription offers and rotating ads.

 Despite the desperate attempts at revenue generation, more than 300 newspapers have closed, about 6,000 reporting positions have been eliminated, and newspaper circulation has declined by about 5 million readers over just the past two years.
 The industry consolidation also has been fueled by failures of local newspapers, creating “news deserts” in economically disadvantaged areas of the country.
 At the same time, hopes that start-up digital news sites would fill the void are fading, with local online news sites going dark as quickly as new ones go live.